weblicht/curb/components/LexRels/README.md

 ### Container

 `LexRelsContainer`: a data container for lexical relation objects.
-These objects are queried from the API by the (originating) lexUnit ID.
+These objects are queried from the API by the (from) lexUnit ID.
 The required query parameters look like: `{ lexUnitId: someId }`.

 ### Display components